/

 Here’s an example of a traditional PERT chart:

-PERT charts today have become more interactive and flexible.
-With Float's linked tasks feature, you can shift tasks around and keep track of changes.
+PERT charts today have become more interactive and flexible, with functionality that lets you link tasks and allocations, shift them around, and keep track of changes.

-When project needs and resources change, it's simple to adapt the schedule to accommodate the changes and stay on schedule.
-If you need to move or extend a task, it will automatically shift the second task the same amount of time forward or backward.
+When project needs and resources change, it’s simple to adapt the schedule to accommodate them and stay on top of tasks.
+If you need to move or extend a task, the softwar will automatically shift the second task the same amount of time forward or backward.

 A calendar timeline shows each event happening in chronological order.
 It looks similar to a traditional calendar, except it displays the entire life cycle of your project, making it easier to visualize project roadmaps.